At SchoolSphero Team

 • Resource allocation: Schools often face limited budgets, which can restrict the availability of necessary technology like computers and software, let alone programming robots.
 Furthermore, the unwillingness of local governments is also hindering the implementation of a coding-integrated curriculum.

-• Student engagement: While some students may be excited about coding, others might find it intimidating or irrelevant.
+• Student engagement: While some students may be excited about coding, others might find it intimidating or irrelevant and need help to re-engage.
 Hence, making the project utilitarian is important, at least from the child’s perspective.
 If they’re tackling a lot of school work, maybe having them make a PDF to Excel converter, but with a focus on proper language conversion, would be a good, sufficiently challenging goal to strive towards.

 • Assessment methods: Developing assessment strategies that fairly evaluate both coding skills and literary analysis can be complex, as these require very different criteria and methodologies.